cosmoswalk/Cosmos_tutorials/Nibiru/README.md

 nibid keys add WALLET_NAME
 ```
 ----
-## `Note please save the mnemonic!
+## `Note please save the mnemonic and priv_validator_key.json file!
 If you don't save it, you won't be able to restore it later.`
 ----
 ### Receive test coins
 #### Go to nibiru discord https://discord.gg/nsV3a5CdC9